bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 If you imagine there's a likely world where Bitcoin success is kind of like you have a constellation of 10,000 fedi-like systems that are all interconnected, maybe with something that looks like Lightning.
 You need a bomb proof way for each of those little subsystems to secure their big pool of capital.
 Like this just unquestionably secure.
-Like so we need to develop patterns where if you're running a FEDI installation, you just know you're not going to get hacked.
+Like so we need to develop patterns where if you're running a Fedi installation, you just know you're not going to get hacked.
 You know you're not going to lose your coins if you're following a certain procedure.
 And I think vaults are a big part of that.